The Crooked Treehouse

 (McKay, Sheppard, Woolsey, Zelenka, Lorne, Todd)

 This is a weird episode.
 I mean Very Weird.
 Especially so late in the series.
 Instead of a Stargate episode, it's a CSI Las Vegas episode.
 No, really.
 The zippy transitions, rock and roll cliche soundtrack, the visual flash over the clues.
 It's totally CSI Las Vegas but with Sheppard as the detective, Kellar as the morgue technician, and McKay and Woolsey as FBI agents.
 It's completely weird.
-But it does invovle the Wraith, and it does have very severe consequences that set up the final episode.
+But it does involve the Wraith, and it does have very severe consequences that set up the final episode.
 But, like, imagine if the second to last ever episode of the X-Files had been Law & Order Area 51 with Mulder as the district attorney, Scully as the morgue technician, Skinner as a judge and The Lone Gunmen as the detectives who find the body of Cigarette Smoking Man.
 It would have been weird, right?

-Episode 10: The Enemy At The Gate
+814: The Enemy At The Gate

 (Carter, McKay, Sheppard, Teyla, Dex, Woolsey, Beckett, Harriman, Zelenka, Caldwell, Ellis, Lorne, Kavanaughm, Todd)